global-asp/lida-source/en/0020_i-can-do-many-things.md

 I can sing.

 ##
-I can take care of children.
+I can look after children.

 ##
 I can laugh!